With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreTrillium Family Services is one of mental health facilities in Corvallis, Oregon, located at 4455 Ne Highway 20, 97330 zip code.
-Trillium Family Services provides telemedicine/telehealth, residential treatment and partial hospitalization/day treatment.
-Trillium Family Services provides dialectical behavior therapy, behavior modification and psychotropic medication to young adults and children / adolescents.
-Trillium Family Services also supports children/adolescents with serious emotional disturbance, people with PTSD and people with trauma.
-Additional services provided at Trillium Family Services include family psychoeducation, diet and exercise counseling and education services.
+Trillium Family Services provides partial hospitalization/day treatment, hospital inpatient treatment and residential treatment.
+Trillium Family Services provides psychotropic medication, dialectical behavior therapy and behavior modification to young adults and children / adolescents.
+Trillium Family Services also supports children/adolescents with serious emotional disturbance, people with PTSD and transitional age young adults.
+Additional services provided at Trillium Family Services include diet and exercise counseling, family psychoeducation and education services.

 Learn MoreSalem Health Psychiatric Medicine Center is a mental health treatment center in Salem, Oregon, located at 1127 Oak Street Se, part of the 97309 zip code.
 Salem Health Psychiatric Medicine Center provides hospital inpatient treatment.
-Salem Health Psychiatric Medicine Center also offers dialectical behavior therapy, activity therapy and cognitive behavioral therapy to young adults, adults and seniors 65 or older.
+Salem Health Psychiatric Medicine Center also offers behavior modification, activity therapy and dialectical behavior therapy to young adults, adults and seniors 65 or older.
 Salem Health Psychiatric Medicine Center supports people with serious mental illness.
-Salem Health Psychiatric Medicine Center also provides chronic disease/illness management, suicide prevention services and case management.
+Salem Health Psychiatric Medicine Center also provides chronic disease/illness management, integrated primary care services and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.